dieful/twitch-token-checker/README.md

 ## Additional Info
-Script uses Tkinter to open txt files, that way its more easier and convient to load up the additional files needed and.
+Script uses Tkinter to open txt files, that way its more easier and convient to load up the additional files needed.

 ## Star